peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Stable_Distribution></a>
 ### Stable Distribution

 A stable distribution is a limiting distribution of the sum of arbitrarily many independent and identically distributed random variables with infinite variance; the distribution resembles a curve with a single peak, but with generally "fatter" tails than the normal distribution.
 The pseudocode below uses the Chambers&ndash;Mallows&ndash;Stuck algorithm.
-The two shape parameters are `alpha` and `beta`; if `beta` is 0, the curve is symmetric.
+The two shape parameters are `alpha` (stability index) and `beta` (skewness); if `beta` is 0, the curve is symmetric.

     METHOD Stable(alpha, beta)
          if alpha <=0 or alpha > 2: return error